Marnus-Creator/SADigital_AzureHosted_WebApp/README.md

-# SADigital
+# SADigital - University project
-A web application that serves as a photo sharing platform
+A web application that serves as a photo-sharing platform

 **The app was hosted on Azure, but has been removed after project completion.